Anei leads Oklahoma St. over Houston 61-55

 Houston struggled to stop Anei, a 6-foot-10 sophomore, who made 5 of 10 shots from the field, 8 of 9 free throws and added eight rebounds.

-Oklahoma State led for much of the game until Mills hit two free throws for Houston to tie the game at 50 with 3:40 remaining.
-The free throws capped off a 10-0 run for the Cougars during Oklahoma State’s scoring drought of more than three minutes.
+Oklahoma State led for much of the game until Mills hit two free throws for Houston to tie the score at 50 with 3:40 remaining.
+The free throws capped a 10-0 run for the Cougars during Oklahoma State’s scoring drought of more than three minutes.

 Oklahoma State dominated the first half with hot shooting and relentless defensive pressure.
 The Cowboys jumped to a 9-2 lead before Houston clawed back and briefly kept pace.
 Mills hit a 3-pointer to cut Oklahoma State’s lead to 21-19 with 7:29 remaining in the first half.

-The Cowboys scored the final 14 points of the first half to take a 35-19 into halftime.
+“We played like we thought the game started at 3 o’clock,” Houston coach Kelvin Sampson said.
+“It started at 2.
+Oklahoma State started playing at two.
+You shouldn’t have to lose a game to learn a lesson.”

+Sampson said that his team on Sunday showed a lack of senior leadership, toughness and preparedness that fueled last year’s Houston team that made it to the Sweet 16.
+Sophomore Quentin Grimes, who entered Sunday leading the team with 16.9 points per game, went scoreless in nearly 34 minutes of play, missing seven shots, including five 3s, and, also missed a free throw.

-With 18:35 left in the second half, the Cougars finally ended their scoring drought at just under nine minutes with a jumper from Mills.
+With 18:35 left to play, the Cougars finally ended their scoring drought at just under nine minutes with a jumper from Mills.

+“I kept telling our guys, ‘They’re going to make a run — they’re a really good basketball team,’” Boynton said.
+“Playing at home, that’s what really good teams do.
+They’re not going to go away easily.”

 After a 7-0 start to the season, Oklahoma State had lost its previous two games.
 For the Cougars, the loss snaps a four-game winning streak.